 - Oberbayern Bus Network – Timetables and ticket prices are included on the site.
 You can also buy tickets directly from the bus driver.

 - Flixbus also offers some connections to cities near Oberammergau.

 Address: Eugen-Papst-Strasse 9a

 Oberammergau’s tourist office has informational brochures and staff who can answer your questions about the area.
-In addition, they sell a handful of souvenir items, including this 0-euro souvenir money, featuring Oberammergau’s famous Pilatushaus.
+In addition, they sell souvenir items, including this 0-euro souvenir money, featuring Oberammergau’s famous Pilatushaus.